hackundsoehne/tooling-cheatsheet/README.md

   Cabal is a simple build tool for haskell.
 While improving, it has some issues with reproducability and conflicting versions of the same package through mutiple projects.
 * #### [Stack](https://www.haskellstack.org/)
   Stack improves on Cabal by requiring pinned GHC and package-version.

+## <a name="CI">Continous Integration (CI)</a>
+Let's start of with what is CI?
+CI is a per the dictionary a process in software development of continuously redeploying and building software from source files.

+"Great, now what does it do and why do I care?"
+Well, the exact functionality of CI tools obviously varies depending on the tool and its respective implementation.
+Luckily though, most CI services share core functionalities:
+* Building the software from source after git commits
+* Test the respective software using a specified testing methodology
+  * The building process can furthermore be configured to be interrupted (and hence canceled), if tests were not successfully passed
+* Continuously create documentation from source files
+* Deploying files automatically to a specified environment
+  * N.B.: This is != testing in production

 ## <a name="hosting-platforms">Hosting Platforms</a>